-Cora glanced at me questioningly, and I realized I had stopped in the doorway of the room to text her.
-I chuckled nervously.
+Cora glances at me questioningly, and I realize I stopped in the doorway of the room to text her.
+I chuckle nervously.

-“Sorry… Just had to tell my sister I’m staying an extra night.
+“Sorry… Just had to tell my sister I’m staying out tonight.
 She gets paranoid.”
-I motioned inside and she went in.
+I motion inside and we go in.

-I nodded.
+I nod.
 “Callie.
 Good girl.
 Good sister.
 Vastly overprotective.”

 “Yeah, or something… What about you?”

-She slipped her coat off, tossing it over a chair, and sat on the edge of the bed.
-“I have a twin brother and a younger brother.”
+She slips her coat off, tossing it over a chair, and sits on the edge of the bed.
+“I have a twin brother and a younger stepbrother.”

 “A twin, huh?
 Are you close?”
-I sat beside her, kicking my heels off and tucking my legs up under me on the bed.
+I sit beside her, kicking my heels off and tucking my legs up under me on the bed.

-“But you’re more the impulsive, pick-up-girls-at-bars type?” she said, raising an eyebrow with a small smirk.
+“But you’re more the impulsive, pick-up-girls-at-bars type?” she says, raising an eyebrow with a small smirk.

-I lightly shoved her.
+I lightly shove her.
 “You don’t have to put it like that… I’m helping you out, that’s all.”

-She nodded.
+She nods.
 “Of course.
 And you get absolutely nothing out of it.”
-She lightly covered my hand with hers, smiling softly at me.
+She lightly covers my hand with hers, smiling softly at me.

-I swallowed.
-“Cora… my brain likes to be really weird sometimes…” I said quietly.
+I swallow.
+“Cora… my brain likes to be really weird sometimes…” I say quietly.

 “Doesn’t everyone’s brain?”

-“I…” I had no idea how to put this so she would understand how every particle of me wanted to jump in, how I was ready to throw it all on the line for a single night, how I was dreading the thought of her leaving tomorrow.
-How right now, there had never been another person as perfect as she was, but a week from now she could be evil incarnate.
+“I…” I have no idea how to put this so she can understand how every particle of me wants to jump in, how I’m ready to throw it all on the line for a single night, how much I’m dreading the thought of her leaving tomorrow.
+How right now, there has never been another person as perfect as she is, but a week from now she could be evil incarnate.

-“Sam…” She lightly touched my cheek—I could feel her fingers quivering slightly against my skin.
+“Sam…” She lightly touches my cheek—I can feel her fingers quivering slightly against my skin.
 “Stop letting your brain ruin things for you.”

-I tried to force a smile.
+I try to force a smile.
 “I don’t deserve to be here with you…”

-I closed my eyes.
+I close my eyes.
 “I— I’m going to fail you—”

-I met her eyes, my body shaking, tears threatening to come forward.
+I meet her eyes, my body shaking, tears threatening to come forward.
 “Because… that’s what I do.”

-“Sam…” She ran her fingers through my hair, down to my neck.
-She was good at this.
+“Sam…” She runs her fingers through my hair, down to my neck.
+She’s good at this.
 Almost PAL good.
 “I’m failing myself and my entire family right now.
 Trust me… you won’t fail me.”

-I leaned forward slightly, the air in the few inches between our faces electric.
-I felt that strange, hot, twisting feeling in my stomach, like butterflies but more intense.
-But I made myself wait.
-This was for her.
+I lean forward slightly, the air in the few inches between our faces electric.
+I feel that strange, hot, twisting feeling in my stomach, like butterflies but more intense.
+But I make myself wait.
+This is for her.
 Not for me.
-I had to remember that…
+I have to remember that…

 “Do you want me to lead?”
-I asked softly.
+I ask softly.

-She hesitated, then nodded.
-I took a shaky breath, then leaned in and let our lips meet.
-She seemed frozen for a moment, then slowly started to kiss me back, going a little deeper with every breath, eventually giving in entirely, wrapping her arms around me and opening her mouth, kissing me passionately.
+She hesitates, then nods.
+I take a shaky breath, then lean in and let our lips meet.
+She seems frozen for a moment, then slowly starts to kiss me back, going a little deeper with every breath, eventually giving in entirely, wrapping her arms around me and opening her mouth, kissing me passionately.

-I felt completely overwhelmed, and I didn’t want it to ever end.
+I feel completely overwhelmed, and I don’t want it to ever end.

-Eventually she pulled away, breathing heavily, and fell backward onto the bed with a grin.
+Eventually she pulls away, breathing heavily, and falls backward onto the bed with a grin.

 “Yeah.
 I’m gay.”

-I laughed a little and lay down beside her.
+I laugh a little and lie down beside her.
 “Satisfied?”

-“You are very good at that,” she breathed.
+“You are very good at that,” she breathes.

 I was trained very well… “You’re not half bad yourself.”
-I smiled at her.
+I smile at her.

-She turned over on her side to face me.
-“So… what comes now?” she asked quietly.
+She turns over on her side to face me.
+“So… what comes now?” she asks quietly.

-I hesitated.
-I had already given to her… broken promises, proven that I was nothing, deserving of whatever she did to me.
+I hesitate.
+I’ve already given to her… I’ve broken promises, proven that I was nothing, deserving of whatever she did to me.

-“I won’t fight,” I murmured, closing my eyes, my body shaking with fear and panic that I forced myself to push aside.
+“I won’t fight,” I murmur, closing my eyes, my body shaking with fear and panic that I force myself to push aside.
 Comply and it’s quicker.
 “I won’t resist.”

 “Sam, that’s enough.”

-“I don’t want you,” she said quietly.
+“I don’t want you,” she says quietly.
 “If anything… right now I just want to talk to you.
 And possibly ask if everything’s all right at home…”

-“I thought you wanted to…” I said, avoiding her eyes.
+“I thought you wanted to…” I say, avoiding her eyes.

-“Not if your response is to do… whatever that was…” She gently took my hand.
+“Not if your response is to do… whatever that was…” She gently takes my hand.
 “Do you want to talk about it?”

-I hesitated.
+I hesitate.
 Talk about it.
-I hadn’t talked to anyone about it, not even Callie…
+I haven’t talked to anyone about it, not even Callie…

-I looked away from her, slowly drawing my knees to my chest.
+I look away from her, slowly drawing my knees to my chest.
 “You don’t even know me…”

-I shook my head.
+I shake my head.
 “I’m a mess.
 A dangerous, highly skilled mess.”

-“And I’m a rebellious, highly financed mess,” she said with a small smile.
+“And I’m a rebellious, highly financed mess,” she says with a small smile.

-She stiffened just slightly, then scooted back on the bed so she was leaning against the headboard.
-“You know I’ll keep your secrets if you keep mine,” she said softly.
+She stiffens just slightly, then scoots back on the bed so she’s leaning against the headboard.
+“You know I’ll keep your secrets if you keep mine,” she says softly.
 “Mutually assured destruction.
 Or trust.
 Whichever you’re more inclined to.”

-“Destruction,” I said, moving back to sit beside her.
+“Destruction,” I say, moving back to sit beside her.
 “But… Not to downplay your identity crisis, but my secrets could get me in a lot more trouble if they came out.”

-“I would be disowned,” Cora said quietly.
+“I would be disowned,” Cora says quietly.
 “Literally disowned.
 Homeless.
 Not a cent to my name.
-I would go…” She took a breath.
+I would go…” She takes a breath.
 “I would go from being an actual princess to having nothing in the world.”

-“I would die,” I said bluntly.
+“I would die,” I say bluntly.
 “If the wrong people found out I told, I would be killed on sight.”

 “And if other wrong people found out, I would be arrested.
 So.
 Stakes are a little higher.”

-She shifted, like she was debating whether to run.
-Of course she was.
-It was only a matter of time, anyway.
+She shifts, like she’s debating whether to run.
+Of course she is.
+It’s only a matter of time, anyway.
 Might as well send her on her way.

 “I kill people.”
-I looked over at her.
+I look over at her.
 “For money.
 And if you try to turn me in, I’ll have to kill you, too.”

-She looked down, fidgeting with one of the rings on her fingers.
-“I won’t turn you in,” she said finally.
+She looks down, fidgeting with one of the rings on my fingers, twining hers between them.
+“I won’t turn you in,” she says finally.
 “But… can I ask why?”

 “Why I’m an assassin?”
-I asked.
-She nodded, and I sighed.
+I ask.
+She nods, and I sigh.
 “It’s the life I was born into.
 I’m a Legacy in the program—my family’s been in it for generations.
 It’s all I’ve ever known.
 I was raised to kill.”

 “All you’ve ever known is death?
-That’s tragic, Sam…” She met my eyes, her own starting to water slightly.
-“How— How many people have you killed?” she whispered.
+That’s tragic, Sam…” She meets my eyes, her own starting to water slightly.
+“How— How many people have you killed?” she whispers.

-Cora was silent a long moment.
+Cora is silent a long moment.
 “Is it me?”

-“Is it me?” she repeated quietly.
+“Is it me?” she repeats quietly.
 “Am I your mark?”

-I shook my head.
-“No… No, I already got my mark… Why would you think that?
+I shake my head.
+“No… No, why would you think that?
 Did you do something awful?”

-She gave me a look.
+She gives me a look.
 “Did you miss the part where I said I was an actual princess?”

 “I thought you were exaggerating…”